The Bible makes some astounding promises about prayer. And few are more so than Jesus’s unblushing statements in Matthew 7:7–8

 That doesn’t exactly make you want to set your alarm so you can get up early and pray, does it?
 Why waste time praying if the answer is always no?
 Such unblushing promises are meant to encourage us to pray.

 And yet, such unblushing promises also raise the obvious question, “Then how do I explain the fact that I’ve asked, and it sure doesn’t seem like I’ve received?
 I’ve sought, and it doesn’t seem like I’ve found.
 I’ve knocked, and the door hasn’t been opened.”
-We’ve all felt this way, have we not?
+We’ve all felt this way, haven’t we?
 So how do we explain “unanswered prayers” given that Jesus just said “everyone who asks receives”?

 The Bible provides at least four answers: